 On October 1, 2013, official enrollment began for participation in the health care exchanges under the so-called Affordable Care Act, also known as Obamacare.
-Under the law, all individuals are required to have health insurance by January 1, 2014 or will have to pay a fine.
+Under the law, all individuals were required to have health insurance by January 1, 2014 or will have to pay a fine.
 Information about enrollment can be found at www.healthcare.gov

 Obamacare is unpopular, unworkable, and unaffordable.
 Even the President realizes this.
 That’s why in July 2013, he gave businesses a one-year extension on the mandate that requires employers to provide health insurance to full-time employees.
 Unfortunately, President Obama’s bargain for businesses means the full burden of Obamacare’s health care mandate falls squarely on the shoulders of hardworking Americans and their families.
 But what’s good or businesses should be good for the American people too.